hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ABTest_Experiments/ReadMe.md

   * calculate smaple size first
 * Why daily conversation rate is a simple measure
 * 2 sample t-test
+* [Some suggestions to comapre the control and the test groups][8]
+  * Such as Mann Whitney U-test, a non-parametric method used to compare the 2 groups when the distribution is not normal

 [1]: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/Applied_Statistics/ABTest_Experiments/detailed_ABTest_Experiment.ipynb
 [2]:https://github.com/dwyl/learn-ab-and-multivariate-testing